Places to visit in Devon in July 2020

 Which Devon attractions are open in July?

 Devon is packed full of great days out with kids.
-However, under current circumstances not all have been able to reopen.
+However, under current circumstances not all may be able to open.

-Below is a list of the Devon attractions that are open in July 2020.
-All have put in place measures to help them and visitors stick to Government guidance.
+Below is a list of the Devon attractions that were open in July 2020 and are likely to do the same in 2021.
+All have put in place measures to help their teams and visitors stick to Government guidance.

 Please be aware that some may require booking in advance.
 I have indicated where this is the case.
 Please check the latest information about each of these Devon attractions by visiting their websites before you travel.

 Got a while to stay?
 Here’s our BIG guide to family holidays in Devon.

 Devon theme parks are one of our top things to do in Devon.
 Here’s what you can expect to be open:

 - Crealy Theme Park and Resort – open now | book tickets in advance

 - Woodlands Family Theme Park – open now | book tickets in advance